vserrago/nhonms-tech-challenge/README.md

 declared.
 If I were to spend more time developing this challenge, here are some items I would
 pursue:

-- Increase test coverage, particularly in `TrapTypeFilter` and `ConfigurationParser`.
+- Increase test coverage, particularly in `OidFilter` and `ConfigurationParser`.
-  `TrapTypeFilter` should be testable by ensuring the input and output streams are injected as dependencies.
+  `OidFilter` should be testable by ensuring the input and output streams are injected as dependencies.
 The `ConfigurationParser` can be unit tested either with mocking or [jimfs](https://google.github.io/jimfs/).
 - Add a performance test suite & gradle task to measure execution performance across filter